dani-beep2/pdsnd_github/README.md

 This project is an interactive analysis of bikeshare data in Chichago, New York City and Washington.

 ### Files used

-Input files:
+Input files: chicago.csv, new_york_city.csv, washington.csv

-chicago.csv
-new_york_city.csv
-washington.csv
-Script:
-bikeshare.py
+Script: bikeshare.py

 ### Credits
 Thanks to Richard for taking us through Git, and Juno and Juan for taking us through Python.